cdktf/cdktf-provider-snowflake/docs/task.csharp.md

 - *Type:* string

-By default, Snowflake ensures that only one instance of a particular DAG is allowed to run at a time, setting the parameter value to TRUE permits DAG runs to overlap.
+(Default: fallback to Snowflake default - uses special value that cannot be set in the configuration manually (`default`)) By default, Snowflake ensures that only one instance of a particular DAG is allowed to run at a time, setting the parameter value to TRUE permits DAG runs to overlap.

 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/task#allow_overlapping_execution Task#allow_overlapping_execution}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/task#allow_overlapping_execution Task#allow_overlapping_execution}

 ---